What does viscoelastic mean

 Substances use

 The primary goal of using viscoelastic substances in cataract surgery is to help prevent corneal endothelial cell loss.
-This is achieved by deepening the anterior chamber, providing mechanical protection for the endothelium against surgical trauma, absorbing ultrasound energy, and coating the intraocular lens.
+Surgeons deepen the anterior chamber, protect the endothelium, absorb ultrasound energy, and coat the intraocular lens for added safety.

 Substances examples

 Viscoelastic materials are materials that exhibit both viscous and elastic properties.
-These materials have a wide range of applications, from being used as adhesives and sealants to be used in medical implants and prostheses.
+These materials have a wide range of applications, from serving as adhesives and sealants to being used in medical implants and prostheses.

 Viscoelastic and Types Used in Cataract Surgery